lhearachel/metang/README.md

   -v, --version                Display the program version number and exit.
 ```

+For more detailed reading on the various options, `metang`'s installation
+procedure will install manual page in section 1.
+You can view this page by
+invoking `man metang`, as with any other shell-based utility.

 ## Contributing

 `metang`'s small size and problem-scope mean that contribution guidelines are